-- Adopt the principles of inclusive design from the earliest stages of the development planning process - Meet the latest inclusive design and access standards and good practice - Where necessary review and 'rebalance' other design priorities to ensure that inclusive design is given sufficient weighting
+- 8.21 For Leicester to be a "confident city" our neighbourhoods, buildings, streets and spaces need to be consistently designed to be accessible and inclusive.
+To help achieve this, developers should: - Adopt the principles of inclusive design from the earliest stages of the development planning process - Meet the latest inclusive design and access standards and good practice - Where necessary review and 'rebalance' other design priorities to ensure that inclusive design is given sufficient weighting

-8.21 This applies to all planning and development schemes, including area-wide initiatives, public realm schemes, transport infrastructure, and both residential and non-residential development.
+8.22 This applies to all planning and development schemes, including area-wide initiatives, public realm schemes, transport infrastructure, and both residential and non-residential development.
 Inclusive design principles should also apply to internal layouts and design.